Skip to content

 What is NVGT?

-Enspired by the Blastbay Gaming Toolkit (bgt) known to much of the audiogaming community and originally created because of that engine's discontinuation, the NVGT engine aims to not only preserve old BGT games and make them better but to also provide a new platform for anybody who wishes to get into game development without learning some of the lower level programming concepts or languages usually required for such a thing, continuing where the concept of the BGT engine left off but with a completely new codebase and a cross platform design.
+Inspired by the Blastbay Gaming Toolkit (bgt) known to much of the audiogaming community and originally created because of that engine's discontinuation, the NVGT engine aims to not only preserve old BGT games and make them better but to also provide a new platform for anybody who wishes to get into game development without learning some of the lower level programming concepts or languages usually required for such a thing, continuing where the concept of the BGT engine left off but with a completely new codebase and a cross platform design.

-There are many such engines like this for video game development, allowing someone who was more interested in the game designing than the lower level programming to get off the ground relatively easily.
+There are many such engines like this for video game development, allowing someone who is more interested in the game designing than the lower level programming to get off the ground relatively easily.
 However up until now, BGT was the closest thing audio game developers had to a simple grab and go gaming engine that contained all components necessary for the development of even quite complex games out of the box.

 In 2014, BGT sadly became free/abandonware and stopped receiving updates.
 Though it took a few years for them to truly manifest, this started to create issues for anyone who had developed games using that engine.
 Libraries began getting out of date, you couldn't sign games with ssl certificates causing false positives with antivirus software, and the number of wanted features and discovered bugs continued to pile higher and higher.
 Finally as 2021 roled over into 2022, I made the decision that BGT was no longer viable to continue developing games in but I didn't want to abandon my projects (some of which had been running for years), and thus NVGT was born.